CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 ## Lab

-Copy the file "main.tf" from the code folder to replace the existing main.tf file.
+Copy the file "main.tf" from the solution folder to replace the existing main.tf file.

 Let's walk through what is changed in this file: